gobengo/auth-livefyre/README.md

 # Livefyre Auth

-`auth-livefyre` provides a series of modules for helping with Authentication in Livefyre-powered Applications.
+`livefyre-auth` is an extension of `auth` with added modules to authenticate with Livefyre StreamHub Auth APIs in Livefyre-powered Apps.

+Livefyre Component developers should use this. `auth` is Livefyre-agnositc.

 ## `.plugin(auth)`